imagej/imagej.github.io/pages/Generic_dialog.md

 ## Introduction

+The {% include Javadoc content="project = ImageJ1 | package = ij/gui |
-The  class is part of [ImageJ1](ImageJ1 "wikilink") and can be used to make simple graphical user interfaces for scripts and plugins.
+class = GenericDialog" %} class is part of [ImageJ1](ImageJ1 "wikilink") and can be used to make simple graphical user interfaces for scripts and plugins.
 It requires a bit more of work than with the [script parameters](Script_Parameters "wikilink") option but offers more possibilities.
+Fiji offers an additional {% include Javadoc content="project = Fiji |
+package = fiji/util/gui | class = GenericDialogPlus" %} subclass which
-Fiji offers an additional  subclass which include additional GUI item like a file input with a browse button.
+include additional GUI item like a file input with a browse button.
 Like the script parameters, plugins using the Generic Dialog (or one of its subclass) are macro recordable.